MODern Lego Island

 Compatibility

-Every code modification I make is intended to be cross-platform, ensuring that the game does not rely on a single system and won't stop working due to simple updates.
-For example, the game runs ddraw, but certain Windows 11 updates have broken ddraw, even affecting ddraw compat, a modern version maintained by the community.
+Every code modification aims to be cross-platform, ensuring the game isn't dependent on a single system or affected by minor updates.
+For instance, the game uses ddraw, but some Windows 11 updates have broken it, even impacting ddraw compat, a community-maintained version.

 Bugs